 The Museum acquires items by purchasing them or having them made, or through donations or bequests.
-As part of it's 20th anniversary, Pointe-à-Callière wishes to add to its collection by calling for donations of objects by potential collectors and donors.
-If you wish to donate objects related to the history of Montréal, please contact Marie-Ève Bertrand, Collections Archivist, at 514-872-9310 or email@example.com.
+If you wish to donate objects related to the history of Montréal, please contact Marie-Ève Bertrand, Collections Archivist, at 514-872-9310 or firstname.lastname@example.org.

 Digs carried out by the city of Montréal since 1980 in Old Montréal, more specifically on the sites that are now part of the Museum, have unearthed hundreds of thousands of objects.
 The Museum draws on these extensive collections to explain Montréal’s past.

 Objects and fragments of different materials illustrate all the periods of occupancy of the site:

 - prehistoric Native period (4,000 years ago until the first contacts with Europeans)